petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 * String, array, object or boolean.
 * The preferred format is the array of objects format.
 * Array styles can be mixed.
-* Though false is acceptable, '' should be used instead if you don't want to create an auto-association on that resource.
+* Though false is acceptable, an empty string should be used instead if you don't want to create an auto-association on that resource.
 This is because an auto-association with that resource could be on another resource, making false misleading.